rubenlab/data-moving/readme.md

 Notice, use cut not copy.
 Since the program automatically removes files, copy will report an error, and there is no reason to use copy.

-Then maybe go to sleep, check the next day to see if all the data has been moved to the HPC, then delete the data in the dustbin.
+After the files are moved to the HPC, they will not be deleted but moved to the ***tohpcDustbin*** folder.

-Of course, this step should also be omitted in the future.
-A good program is more accurate than a human.
+So you can check if the files are transfered correctly, and then delete them safely to free up space.

 ## Required directory structure: